tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 #### 1. Update the .npmrc file

+**NOTE: Only perform this step if you do not have a `GH_TOKEN` environment variable in Windows**

 Navigate to the rule-executer folder and start VS Code from there.

 **Output:**

 ![clone-rule-executer](../images/full-stack-docker-tazama-clone-rule-executer.png)

+If your GitHub Personal Access Token had not been added as a Windows Environment Variable, you would need to specify the token in the `.npmrc` file.
+If you had specified the GH_TOKEN as an environment variable, you can leave the `${GH_TOKEN}` shell variable in place to retrieve it automatically.

-In VS Code, open the .npmrc file in the rule-executer root folder and replace the `${GH_TOKEN}` string with your GitHub Personal Access Token.
-Remember that you can retrieve it from the Windows environment variables with the `set GH_TOKEN` command if you had stashed it there.
+To update the `GH_TOKEN`: in VS Code, open the `.npmrc` file in the rule-executer root folder and replace the `${GH_TOKEN}` string with your GitHub Personal Access Token.

 **Output:**